pivotal/docs-tap/tap-gui/customize/customize-branding.md

     Where `CUSTOM-TAB-NAME` is the name on the Authentication page and the browser tab of your portal, such as `Our Organization Full Name`.

-2. Reinstall your Tanzu Application Platform GUI package by following steps in [Upgrading Tanzu Application Platform](../../upgrading.html).
+1. Reinstall your Tanzu Application Platform GUI package by following the steps in [Upgrading Tanzu Application Platform](../../upgrading.html).

 After the updated values configuration file is applied in Tanzu Application Platform GUI,